-The Plaintiff claims a back injury at work pulling a wheelchair bound resident over a step and door lip
+Plaintiff claims back injury at work pulling a wheelchair resident over a step door lip

 Evidence was given at the trial by the Plaintiff's supervisor that no reporting of the work injury was made by the Plaintiff when she contacted her on 30 July 2013, two days after the event, to advise that the Plaintiff would not be able to care for Paula any more as she had a back condition.

 Evidence provided by the Plaintiff's treating General Practitioner at the trial was that the Plaintiff had sustained a back injury when falling from a hammock in 2010.